-Beyond our focus on stopping inauthentic accounts as soon as they're created, the other areas that see high numbers of proactive enforcements include adult sexual content, fraud, vulgar content, profanity, harassment or bullying, and spam.
-The Other category includes smaller volume areas such as piracy, account tampering, drugs, and hate speech.
+Beyond our focus on stopping inauthentic accounts as soon as they're created, the other areas that see high numbers of proactive enforcements include adult sexual content, fraud, harassment or bullying, profanity, and phishing.
+The Other category includes smaller volume areas such as piracy, account tampering, real world concerns, drugs, vulgar content, hate speech, spam, advertising, or solicitation.